Video Game / The King of Dragons

 - Shout-Out: The Great Dragonian's design bears a close resemblance to the Dragon Knight bosses in Capcom's older Beat 'em Up Black Tiger.

 - Storming the Castle: The focus on stages 8/9 (Malus Castle), 11 (a fort) and 12/13 (Castle Garenos).

 - Teleport Spam: There's a wizard Mini-Boss who just loves this tactic.

-- Whip Sword: The Great Dragonian has one.
+- Whip Sword: The Great Dragonian wields a sword like this.

 - World Tree: Trent.